PerlAlien/Alien-Build-Plugin-Decode-SourceForge/README.md

 manage their Open Source projects.
 One of the challenges it presents is that projects hosted by SourceForge add the unnecessary suffix `/download` to links of tarballs, which confuses the way [Alien::Base](https://metacpan.org/pod/Alien::Base) computes the filename based on URLs.
-This plugin solves this problem by rewriting the filenames returned by the [Alien::Build::Plugin::Decode::HTML](https://metacpan.org/pod/Alien::Build::Plugin::Decode::HTML) plugin.
+This plugin solves this problem by rewriting the filenames returned by the configured decode plugin.

 # SEE ALSO